 An APR of over 400% makes the average 16% APR seem very affordable, and at 16% the interest paid was higher than the debt ($7,200 interest charged on a $6,200 balance).
 Think about that.

-We’d love to help your employees and your organization thrive.
+We would love to help your employees and your organization thrive.
 Request a demo today to see if Finfit is right for your company!